Last Update: November 2020

 Terraform, 1000–2000 words, they pay 20¢ per word

-Lightspeed Magazine, 1500–7000 words; there’s no limit, but they rather get material up to 5000 words.
+Lightspeed Magazine, 1500–7000 words; there’s no limit, but they instead get material up to 5000 words.
 Lightspeed Magazine pays 8¢ per word

 Strange Horizons, Sci-Fi & Fantasy.
 Under 5000 is preferred, but they have no word limit.
 They do pay only up to 9000 words (8¢ per word)